timescale/promscale/docs/binary.md

 ## ⚙️ Configuration

-The Timescale-Prometheus Connector binary is configured either through CLI flags or environment variables.
-The list of all available flags is displayed on the help `timescale-prometheus -h` command.
+The Promscale Connector binary is configured either through CLI flags or environment variables.
+The list of all available flags is displayed on the help `promscale -h` command.
 All environment variables are prefixed with `TS_PROM`.

 ## 🛠 Building from source